maxpou/docker-symfony/README.md

 ![](doc/schema.png)

-:warning: This stack needs docker and docker-compose to be installed.
+:information_source: This stack needs docker and docker-compose to be installed.

 ## Installation